caltechlibrary/opensearch-machine/README.md

-# Opensearch Machine
+# OpenSearch Machine

-This repository contains instructions for setting up a [Multipass](https://multipass.run) managed virtual machine for learning and experimentation Opensearch.
+This repository contains instructions for setting up a [Multipass](https://multipass.run) managed virtual machine for learning and experimentation OpenSearch.
 Multipass runs on macOS, Windows and Linux.
 It provides an Ubuntu Linux machine.
-Opensearch while written in Java is tailored to run under a Linux environment.
-Opensearch is a full text search engine based on a forked implementation of Elasticsearch full text search engine.
-Opensearch is the search engine used in Invenio-RDM.
+OpenSearch while written in Java is tailored to run under a Linux environment.
+OpenSearch is a full text search engine based on a forked implementation of Elasticsearch full text search engine.
+OpenSearch is the search engine used in Invenio-RDM.

 [![License](https://img.shields.io/badge/License-BSD--like-lightgrey)](https://github.com/caltechlibrary/opensearch-machine/blob/main/LICENSE)
 [![Latest release](https://img.shields.io/github/v/release/caltechlibrary/opensearch-machine.svg?color=b44e88)](https://github.com/caltechlibrary/opensearch-machine/releases)